 section, provided the player is logged into the account.
 This player must accept the deal before the date of the transfer and make sure to have the required amount of gold pieces in his bank account.
 House transfers will be cancelled in any of the following cases: if the future owner rejects the transfer, if he does not accept the deal, or if he does not have the required amount of money in his bank account.
 Please note that the house owner can cancel the deal at any time until the transfer is accepted by the receiver of the house.
 To do so the owner has to view the house page, click on "Move out" and select "No, I don't want to leave my house".

 If all requirements are met, the transfer will take place at the server save on the specified date.
 The former owner should make sure that all of his belongings are moved out of the house in time, because once a transfer is complete he will not be able to get them back unless the new owner of the house agrees to return them.
+The only exception are items which have been purchased in the Store.
+They will be wrapped back up and sent to the inbox of the buyer.

 c) Moving Out